UN Zero Discrimination Day

 Soundabout joins forces with the King’s Singers and other inclusive choirs to connect the world for UN Zero Discrimination Day

 The Mixed Up Chorus brings people together across cultural, religious and political divides, the Sing for Freedom choir unites refugee survivors of torture and their allies from across the UK, and the Soundabout Inclusive Choirs give a voice to people with severe and profound learning disabilities.
-Together, the choirs are working with the renowned vocal sextet on a new arrangement by Steve Dunachie of the classic “I’d Like To Teach The World To Sing” by The New Seekers.
+Together, the choirs worked with the renowned vocal sextet on a new arrangement by Steve Dunachie of the classic “I’d Like To Teach The World To Sing” by The New Seekers.

 The voices of the 200+ singers, recorded in their homes during lockdown, will be brought together in the studio by music producer Will Gardner.
 David Parker of Figment Arts has created the part-animated video concept in response to the challenge of not being able to perform together in person.